SeleniumHQ/seleniumhq.github.io/GOVERNANCE.md

 * Repository hosting
 * Contribution policy (shared with the PLC)

-TSC seats are not time-limited.
+TLC seats are not time-limited.
 There is no fixed size of the TLC.
 The TLC should be of such a size as to ensure adequate coverage of important areas of expertise balanced with the ability to make decisions efficiently.